microsoft/glge/README.md

 [**Paper**](https://arxiv.org/abs/2011.11928)

 ## Updates
-* 2021-05-11: We fixed the issue where inconsistent post-processing led to low ROUGE scores for our baselines in gigaword test set.
+* 2021-05-11: We fixed the issue where inconsistent post-processing led to low ROUGE scores of our baselines for the gigaword test set.